auchiyam/domain/README.md

 ### 1) Duck Typing

-Duck typing is a form of typing that was named from the famous phrase "If it walks like a duck, and quacks like a duck, then it is a duck".
+Duck typing is a form of typing that was named from the famous phrase "If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.".
 It roughly states that as long as the object behaves a certain way, the program should not care if it actually is the object they are looking for, which is a duck in the quote's case.

 #### Statically typed languages